Couple researching sperm DNA fragmentation on a phone in their kitchen.

 Quit Smoking

-This one can be tough, but it matters.
-Smoking is a major contributor to sperm DNA fragmentation,12 likely because tobacco products contain harmful substances that can damage cells and interfere with DNA integrity.
+This one can be tough, but it matters for you.
+Smoking is a major contributor to sperm DNA fragmentation,12 likely because tobacco products contain harmful substances that can damage your cells and interfere with DNA integrity.

-We know quitting smoking is one of the harder lifestyle changes to make, but it’s one of the most impactful for both your fertility and your long-term health.
-Talk to your doctor about the options available to help you quit — there are effective treatments out there, and your medical team can help you find the right approach.
+We know quitting smoking is one of the toughest lifestyle changes — but it’s also one of the highest-impact things you can do, both for your fertility and your long-term health.
+Talk to your doctor about what’s available to help you stop — there are genuinely effective treatments now, and you don’t have to do it on willpower alone.

 Manage Stress

-Trying to conceive can be an emotionally heavy time, and the irony is that stress itself can work against you.
-Elevated stress levels23 have been shown to contribute to sperm DNA damage, so looking after your mental health is genuinely part of looking after your fertility.
+Trying to conceive can be an emotionally heavy stretch — and the cruel irony is that the stress itself can work against you.
+Elevated stress23 contributes to sperm DNA damage, so looking after your mental health is genuinely part of looking after your fertility.

 Finding what helps you decompress is personal, but a few things tend to work well: keeping a healthy work-life balance, making time for hobbies you actually enjoy, and staying connected with friends and family.
 Exercise does double duty here — it helps with fragmentation directly and gives your stress levels a healthy outlet.
 If you can get outside for your workouts, even better — fresh air and nature can do wonders for your headspace.